sequelize/sequelize-auto/README.md

 ## Configuration options

-For the `-c, --config` option the following JSON/configuration parameters are defined by Sequelize's "options" flag within the constructor.
+For the `-c, --config` option the following JSON/configuration parameters are defined by Sequelize's `options` flag within the constructor.
 For more info:

 [https://sequelize.readthedocs.org/en/latest/api/sequelize/](https://sequelize.readthedocs.org/en/latest/api/sequelize/)

 ## Testing

-You must setup a database called "sequelize_auto_test" first, edit the spec/config.js file accordingly, and then enter in any of the following:
+You must setup a database called `sequelize_auto_test` first, edit the `test/config.js` file accordingly, and then enter in any of the following:

     # for all
-    npm run test-buster
+    npm run test

     # mysql only
-    npm run test-buster-mysql
+    npm run test-mysql

     # postgres only
+    npm run test-postgres

+    # postgres native only
+    npm run test-postgres-native

+    # sqlite only
-    npm run test-buster-postgres
+    npm run test-sqlite